Employer Sponsored

 This stream normally involves demonstrating compelling circumstances which affect Australia’s interests, such as during major disasters or emergencies, impact on Australia’s diplomatic, trade or business interests.
 How this applicant can bring significant benefit due to their contribution to Australia.For both the streams, the applicant needs to have access to sufficient funds to support themselves in Australia and have personal attributes consistent with the proposed activity.
 They must genuinely intend to stay temporarily for the purpose in Australia and meet health and character requirements.

-Sponsorship or nomination is not needed for this visa.
+Sponsorship or nomination is not needed for this.

 The Training Visa is a temporary visa for graduates and skilled workers to obtain occupational training or professional development in Australia.